 I have organised two road-trips across California.
 One from the Northern limits of Lake Tahoe, heading south all the way to Los Angeles and another, with Yaya, where we headed west from Death Valley towards the Pacific ocean.

 1.)
 Sequoia National Park, South Sierra Nevada

-Head to Sequoia National Park to experience the breathtaking beauty and dramatic landscapes that are present within Tulare County!
+Head to Sequoia National Park to experience the breathtaking beauty and dramatic landscapes that are present in Tulare County.
 See some of the largest Trees you can ever see!
-Truly spectacular!
+Truly spectacular.